INN breaks down the five top medical device companies in order of market cap size. Which ones made the list?

 In mid-2021, Thermo Fisher Scientific launched a point-of-care COVID test in India.
 The TaqMan Mutation Panel can test confirmed infected samples for COVID-19 variants and provide results within 30 minutes.

 Market cap: US$166.71 billion

 Naturally this list of big names in the medical device industry would not be complete without the inclusion of Medtronic, which is one of the largest global medical device manufacturing companies.

 With its headquarters in Dublin, Ireland, Medtronic’s devices provide solutions for relieving pain, restoring health and working to extend the lives of millions of people globally.
-Its primary areas of focus include: cardiac and vascular, minimally invasive therapies, restorative therapies and diabetes.
+Its primary areas of focus include cardiac and vascular care, minimally invasive therapies, restorative therapies and diabetes.